 Deep Fried Dandelion Recipe

-Keep in mind to try and pick young blossoms with as little green stem material as possible.
+Try to pick young blossoms with as little green stem material as possible.
 This recipe works with about 40 dandelion blossoms.

 Here are the ingredients you’ll need for the recipe: